forcedotcom/idecore/README.md

 Contributing
 --------
-As this project is in a maintenance only state, we will no longer accept issues or pull requests through Github.
+As this project is in a maintenance-only state, we will no longer accept issues or pull requests through Github.

 [1]: https://developer.salesforce.com/page/Force.com_IDE
 [2]: http://wiki.eclipse.org/EPL